hlogran-org/issue_tracker/README.md

 # Github Issue Tracker
 ## Steps to run the application
 ### 1. Set up GitHub access
 To connect to the GitHub API, we need to set up a config file with the connection information.
-The file must be placed under the `server/src/config` and must be named `gh-connection.json`.
+The file must be placed under the `server/src/config` folder and must be named `gh-connection.json`.
 The file's format is as follows:
 ```
 {
   "ORGANIZATION": "some_organization_name",